Nicaraguan Sign Language: History

 Staff at the school, unaware of the development of this new language, saw the children's gesturing as mime and a failure to acquire Spanish.
 Unable to understand what the children were saying, they asked for outside help.
 In June 1986, the Nicaraguan Ministry of Education contacted Judy Kegl, an American Sign Language linguist from MIT.
-As Kegl and other researchers began to analyze the language they noticed that the young children had taken the pidgin-like form of the older children to a higher level of complexity, with verb agreement and other conventions of grammar.
+As Kegl and other researchers began to analyze the language they noticed that the young children had taken the language of the older children to a higher level of complexity, with verb agreement and other conventions of grammar.
 The more complex sign language is now known as Idioma de Señas de Nicaragua (ISN).

 From the beginning of her research until Nicaraguan Sign Language was well established, Kegl carefully avoided introducing the sign languages that she knew, in particular American Sign Language, to the deaf community in Nicaragua.
 Critics argued a form of linguistic imperialism had been occurring internationally for decades, in which individuals would introduce ASL to populations of deaf people in other countries, often supplanting existing local sign languages.
 Kegl's policy was to document and study rather than to impose or change the language or its community.
 Whilst she did not interfere with deaf Nicaraguans gaining exposure to other sign languages, she did not introduce such opportunities.
 She has, however, documented contact and influences with other sign languages that have occurred since the 1990s.
 Critics, such as Felicia Ackerman, have taken issue with the ethics of isolating the Nicaraguan children.

 Kegl's organization, Nicaraguan Sign Language Projects, helped establish a deaf school staffed entirely by deaf Nicaraguan teachers and has supported deaf Nicaraguans in attending and presenting at international conferences.